 None of the professional courses are offered online.

 No, students who are still completing prerequisites may be accepted into the program.
-However, the prerequisite courses must be complete prior to the fall semester.
+However, the prerequisite courses must be completed prior to the fall semester.

-Applications are accepted February 1st through March 15th for the succeeding fall class.
+Applications are accepted January 15th through April 1st for the succeeding fall class.
 Applications received after the deadline will be considered on a space-available basis.

 Twenty students are admitted each year.
 The program begins in August.